Philosophy & Religion

 REL-317 / HIST-317: History of the Christian Church

 Introduction to Christianity, surveying all three historical traditions: Roman Catholic, Eastern Orthodox, and Protestant.
 Special emphasis on social and political structures of the church, and issues in theology and ethics from the Apostolic Age to the resent.
-FILA general education: philosophy or religion.
+FILA general education: World Cultures.
 (Cross-listed as HIST-317)

 REL-318E: Religious Ethics